Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 The Test score is :  86.81%
 ```

 The test accuracy has gone up but the improvement is not substantial compared to the Random Forest.
+The training accuracy has dropped on the other hand.

 #### Logistic Regression